Intravenous (IV) dislodgement

 World Health Organization (WHO)

 The need for safer IV therapy is global.
-IV therapy is the most common invasive procedure, performed at healthcare settings all over the world.
+IV therapy is the most common invasive procedure, performed in healthcare settings all over the world.

 A consequence of dislodged IV tubes is the environmental burden of plastic waste.
 Since IV tubes, bags and associated disposables are not meant to be reused, they will have to be thrown away in case of an accident.
-Approximately 4,730 tonnes of plastic waste is generated in Europe per year.
+Approximately 23,000 tonnes of plastic waste is generated in Europe and the USA per year.
 Based on the huge usage of IV tubes, significant savings could be realized even if a small percentage of dislodgement is reduced, however, our product can eliminate the accident rate to zero.
-An estimated 2,900 tonnes of plastic would be saved after the introduction of ReLink®.
+An estimated 15,200 tonnes of plastic would be saved after the introduction of ReLink®.